-\subsubsection{Externally applied fields}
+\subsection{Externally applied fields}

 I will primarily be concerned with materials that are either isolated or under the influence of constant or slowly-varying (${f\lesssim\;\text{GHz}\iff\lambda\gtrsim 1\,}$m) externally-applied electromagnetic waves.
-I assume that the size ($S$) of the material object is much less than the wavelength ($\lambda$) and so, within the material, any external fields are effectively spatially-uniform.
-I also assume that the period of oscillation, ${1/f\gtrsim 1\;\text{ns}}$, of the field is much longer than the charge density's relaxation time.
+I assume that the size ($S$) of the material object is much less than the wavelength ($\lambda$).
+Therefore, within the material, any external fields are effectively spatially-uniform.
+I also assume that the period of oscillation of the field, ${1/f\gtrsim 1\;\text{ns}}$, is much longer than the charge density's relaxation time.

-\subsubsection{Microstructures of materials}
+\subsection{Microstructures of materials}

 To facilitate discussing materials in general terms I use a fairly general mathematical representation of a material.
 However I will assume that the net charge of the material is zero and, because I am not concerned with magnetism, I will assume that all particles have zero spin.
 For the purposes of this work, the only relevant characteristics of each particle are its charge and its mass.
-The relevance of particles' masses is that they determine how delocalized each particle is and that nuclei move much more slowly than electrons.
+The only relevance of particles' masses is that they determine how delocalized each particle is on the time scales of interest, and that nuclei move much more slowly than electrons.